TAP-GGC/Pixel8/README.md

 <!-- You can look at other TAP projects if you need a better idea of how to describe your workshop objectives -->

 This workshop will have students play an interactive game that will allow students to go through different games that will test their knowledge of binary and decimal conversions.
+This workshop will give a short presentation explaining TAP, binary coding, and the project.
+After that,  participants will get the chance to play the game and enforce what they just learned.
+There will be tips and tricks included in each game to help further enhance the concept.

 ## :bulb: Project Information
 <!--